The Perfect 4 to 5 Days in Amsterdam Itinerary

 Amsterdam is a city steeped in history, art, and culture and the best way to learn more about this part of Amsterdam and Dutch history/art is to spend time at one of the most popular museums in the city.

-Because of the density of both of these museums, I suggest dedicating a large portion of your day to time at the museum(s) of your choice.
+Because of the density the top museums in the city, I suggest dedicating a large portion of your day to time at the museum(s) of your choice.

-The most visited museum in the Netherlands, The Rijksmuseum, is the largest museum of art and history in the Netherlands.
+The most visited museum in the Netherlands, The Rijksmuseum, is the largest museum of art and history in the country.

 Its extensive collection includes over one million objects, spanning over 800 years of Dutch art and history, and is known for its famous works of art from the Dutch Golden Age, including Rembrandt’s Night Watch and Vermeer’s Milkmaid.
 You can book tickets in advance here or organise a guided tour here.